mohammadjadallah/frequent_pattern_data_mining/README.md

-## In this project I used a retail data set to find the support using algorithms such as apriori, fpgrowth
+### In this data mining project "Frequent Pattern Project", I used a retail data set to find the support using algorithms such as apriori, fpgrowth

 #### Sample of the retail data set after encoding using mlxtend module